andreixmartins/arch-kata2/README.md

 #### PROS (+)

-- **Latency-based routing** Using healthcheck precisely select the best region in AWS with automatic failover support.
+- **Latency-based routing:** Using healthcheck precisely select the best region in AWS with automatic failover support.
-- **Disaster Recovering** Prevent DNS failures with global resolution it can quickly relocate to a different region in AWS when required.
+- **Disaster Recovering:** Prevent DNS failures with global resolution it can quickly relocate to a different region in AWS when required.

 #### CONS (-)

-- **Vendor Lock-in** When used with integration features like Latency-based routing is AWS-centric.
+- **Vendor Lock-in:** When used with integration features like Latency-based routing is AWS-centric.
-- **Multi-Cloud** Except when used as purely DNS solution.
+- **Multi-Cloud:** Except when used as purely DNS solution.

 ### CloudFare

 #### PROS (+)

-- **World Top Ranking** Fastest Global DNS resolution.
+- **World Top Ranking:** Fastest Global DNS resolution.
-- **DNSSEC and DDOS detection** preventing man-in-the-middle filtering dns, prevent attacks absorbs massive traffic spikes as a shield.
+- **DNSSEC and DDOS detection:** preventing man-in-the-middle filtering dns, prevent attacks absorbs massive traffic spikes as a shield.
-- **Better for Multi-cloud** Better choice when requirement needs multi-cloud solution, less dependency of proprietary protocols.
+- **Better for Multi-cloud:** Better choice when requirement needs multi-cloud solution, less dependency of proprietary protocols.

 #### CONS (-)

-- **Orange Cloud** advanced features requires subscription on cloudflare infraestructure.
+- **Orange Cloud:** advanced features requires subscription on cloudflare infraestructure.
-- **Routing and healthcheck** Less routing (geolocation, latency) rules and less flexible when compared with Route 53 for AWS integration.
+- **Routing and healthcheck:** Less routing (geolocation, latency) rules and less flexible when compared with Route 53 for AWS integration.

 ---